 While reading the Bible it dawned on me that it’s primarily a historical document, so every time a person reads history they have to ask if this is really what happened.
 A lot of people don’t like to hear their religious texts questioned, but what is more important, honest skepticism or blind faith?

 Here is a couple of questions I like to raise.
 First is just how interested is God in a planet in the boonies of the Milky Way?
 It’s not like we’re anything special or anywhere near the center of the Universe.
 Secondly, is God a figment of a collective imagination or an extension of a groups ego.

 People have a hard time saying ‘I don’t know’, so they make up some really good stories to pass along as the truth.
 B.S. is still B.S. no matter how fancy the words are.
 If people admit they don’t know more often, it clears up a lot of clutter out of their minds making room for new information, as long as they don’t settle for ready made answers.

 One thing nobody knows for sure is what happens after the moment of death.
 It’s either theory, wishful thinking or speculation no matter what you hear.
 Even near death experiences or past life regression is a dream state or the power of suggestion at work.

-One need not settle for a compromised or half assed belief system. or be afraid of being challenged on what they believe in.
-Change is a good thing as it involves taking a good look at accepting new ideas and to see if they are worthy of being accepted.
+One need not settle for a compromised or half-assed belief system, or be afraid of being challenged on what they believe in.
+Change is a good thing, as it involves taking a good look at accepting new ideas, and seeing if they’re worthy of being accepted.
 Some information will need to be deleted when it does outlive its usefulness.

 Instead of becoming a cynic that nonsense is running the show – despite the evidence supporting this – be a skeptic who asks hard questions to get honest answers.